justinrgarrard/world-of-naevis.net/docs/game_mastering/oneshot/rooms.md

 #### Threat

 The second category are threats.
 In contrast to hazards, threats can be resolved by beating someone (or something) up.
 A pack of wolves, an ambush of goblins, and an undead necromancer are all threats.
-However, most threats can also be negotiated through diplomacy, bribery, or trickery should the players demonstrate the necessary cunning.
+However, most threats can also be negotiated through diplomacy, bribery, or trickery should players demonstrate the necessary cunning.

 #### Oddity